 While the process of learning is not easy, there are clear answers that can be codified and transmitted from expert sources, allowing the students to broaden and deepen their surgical competency.

-Vertical development, in contrast, refers to the “stages” that people progress through in regard to how they “make sense” of their world.
+Vertical development, in contrast, refers to the “stages” that people progress through regarding how they “make sense” of their world.

-However, developmental researchers have shown that adults do in fact continue to progress (at varying rates) through predictable stages of mental development.
+However, developmental researchers have shown that adults do continue to progress (at varying rates) through predictable stages of mental development.